 - If you have difficulty removing the bulb from a recessed light, cut a 12-inch strip of duct tape and fold it over the bulb.
 The ends will act like handles that will be easier to grip than the glass.

 You should now have a decent handle on how to clean your lights and fixtures.
-To keep them in pristine condition, repeat the processes above about once a month.
-Also, remember to use common sense when cleaning your fixtures.
-Each fixture is a bit different and may have slightly different cleaning requirements.
+To keep them in pristine condition, repeat the processes above about once a month, or as often as it is practical for you.
+Remember to use common sense when cleaning your fixtures; each fixture is a bit different and may have slightly different cleaning requirements.